pivotal/docs-tap/cli-plugins/apps/how-to-examples.hbs.md

 The `--update-strategy` flag accepts two values (`merge` (default) and `replace`).

-This flag may be used to control whether configuration properties and values passed through `--file workload.yaml` for an existing workload `merge` with, or completely `replace` (or overwrite), existing on-cluster properties or values set for a workload.
+This flag might be used to control whether configuration properties and values passed through `--file workload.yaml` for an existing workload `merge` with, or completely `replace` (or overwrite), existing on-cluster properties or values set for a workload.